 - Most models are more practical and change the whole half shaft, as it is faster and easier.
 And it is cheaper, as buying CV joints and new Mercedes CV boots separately.

 Mercedes CV boots are known to fail quite frequently.
 If a damaged Mercedes CV boot is not noticed on time, it will cause the CV joint to fail.

 Replacing a Mercedes CV boot or CV joint requires the removal of the front axle.

-- Grease on the inner tire edge or wheel well
+- Grease on the inner tire edge of the wheel well

 - Vibrations while driving

 As tightening torque values vary both on the model and yearly basis, it is best to verify by calling the dealer.